 If the blockage isn't treated quickly, the portion of heart muscle fed by the artery begins to die.
 Healthy heart tissue is replaced with scar tissue.
 This heart damage may not be obvious, or it may cause severe or long-lasting problems.

-The Cooper Heart Institute is the most comprehensive heart care center in southern New Jersey, providing world-class cardiac care — in your neighborhood.
+Cardiac Partners is the most comprehensive heart care center in southern New Jersey, providing world-class cardiac care — in your neighborhood.
 Our physicians are experts in the treatment of heart disease and leaders in cardiology research.
 Utilizing the latest technology available to pinpoint and treat all types of heart problems, we produce superior outcomes for our patients.

 - Nationally and internationally renowned clinical and interventional cardiologists